Azure/azure-sdk/docs/cpp/design.md

 {% include requirement/SHOULDNOT id="cpp-design-naming-abbrev" %} use abbreviations unless necessary or when they are commonly used and understood.
 For example, `az` is allowed since it is commonly used to mean `Azure`, and `iot` is used since it is a commonly understood industry term.
 However, using `kv` for Key Vault would not be allowed since `kv` is not commonly used to refer to Key Vault.

-{% include requirement/MUST id="cpp-design-naming-lowercase" %} use lower-case for all variable, function, and struct names.
+{% include requirement/MUST id="cpp-design-naming-lowercase" %} use lower-case for local variable names, and for private member variable names.

+> TODO: Review this guidance for member variables as what we want for public and private members may differ.

-{% include requirement/MUST id="cpp-design-naming-underbar" %} use underscores (`_`) to separate name components (commonly referred to as snake-casing).
+{% include requirement/MUST id="cpp-design-naming-underbar" %} use capital letters to separate name components in global variable, function, enum, enumerator, or class names (commonly referred to as Pascal-casing).

-{% include requirement/MUST id="cpp-design-naming-internal" %} use a single leading underscore to indicate that a name is not part of the public API and is not guaranteed to be stable.
+{% include requirement/MUST id="cpp-design-naming-internal" %} use a "Details" namespace to indicate that a name is not part of the public API and is not guaranteed to be stable.

 ### Variables

 {% include requirement/MUST id="cpp-design-typing-units" %} use types to enforce units where possible.
 For example, the C++ standard library provides `std::chrono` which makes time conversions automatic.
 {% highlight cpp %}
 // Bad
-uint32 timeout;
+uint32 Timeout;

 // Good
-std::chrono::milliseconds timeout;
+std::chrono::milliseconds Timeout;
 {% endhighlight %}

 {% include requirement/MUST id="cpp-design-naming-units" %} include units in names when a type based solution to enforce units is not present.
 If a variable represents weight, or some other unit, then include the unit in the name so developers can more easily spot problems.
 For example:

 {% highlight cpp %}
 // Bad
-uint32 timeout;
+uint32 Timeout;
-uint32 my_weight;
+uint32 MyWeight;

 // Good
-std::chrono::milliseconds timeout;
+std::chrono::milliseconds Timeout;
-uint32 my_weight_kg;
+uint32 MyWeightKg;
 {% endhighlight %}

 {% include requirement/MUST id="cpp-design-naming-optimize-position" %} declare variables in structures organized by use in a manner that minimizes memory wastage because of compiler alignment issues and size.
 All things being equal, use alphabetical ordering.

 {% highlight cpp %}
 // Bad
-struct foo {
+struct Foo {
     int a;
     char *b;
     int c;